-4.3.12 To Use USB Flash Drive
+4.3.12 To Use USB Flash Memory

-In the store / recall screen of setting, arbitrary waveform, and sequence settings, switch the operation target by tab selection to internal memory or USB Flash Drive.
+In the store / recall screen of setting, arbitrary waveform, and sequence settings, switch the operation target by tab selection to internal memory or USB flash memory.
 To select the operation target, switch the screen using the tabs.